uajqq/weewx-belchertown-new/README.md

 Restart weewx once you add your custom options and wait for an archive period to see the results.

-For ease of readability I have broken them out into separate tables.
-However you just add the overrides to the config just like the example above.

 ### General Options

 | Name | Default | Description